Adityabanaula/CI-jenkins/README.md

 # CI-jenkins
-CI-jenkins is a repo for creating CI pipeline in Jenkins using SonarQube and Nexus repository.
+CI-jenkins is a project repo for creating CI pipeline in Jenkins using SonarQube and Nexus repository.